-The Asset Manager conducted a records audit and physical inspection of the aircraft with MSN 132 in November 2021.
+The asset manager conducted records audits and physical inspections of the aircraft with MSNs 109 and 110 in November

+2021.
 Due to the storage of the aircraft and the protective measures associated with, the inspection of the aircraft was limited to viewing from the outside from ground level.
-The condition of the aircraft - to the extent visible - and their technical records were in compliance with the provisions of the lease agreement, taking into account that the aircraft was in storage at that moment.
+The condition of the aircraft - to the extent visible - and its technical records were in compliance with the provisions of the lease agreement, taking into account that the aircraft was in storage at that moment.

-The asset manager also conducted records audits and physical inspections of the aircraft with MSNs 133 and 136 in late March 2022.
-Results were not available as of the editorial deadline.
+In addition, Doric, the asset manager, conducted a records audit of the aircraft with MSN 077 in March 2022.
+The result was not available as of the editorial deadline.